APGTester/BookStore-iOS/README.md

 We are not looking for a perfect solution but for you to demonstrate the ability to learn a new technology and to have an example we can use to discuss in the interview.

+Note: This is an open book test.
+Use whatever online resources you need to complete the task.